 In the case that breaks is character it is unfortunate to have to set include.lowest = TRUE, opposite its default value FALSE.
 Other cut arguments as well have default values that may seem counterintuitive for cutting dates.

-Perhaps the most troubling default is right = TRUE for Date objects because it violates the basic principle that Date objects begin on, and can be considered synonymous with, the instant beginning the day, i.e., the left endpoint.
+Perhaps the most troubling default is right = TRUE for Date objects because it violates the basic principle that Date objects begin on, and can be considered synonymous with, the instant beginning of the day, i.e., the left endpoint.
 For those and other reasons a new cutmondate generic exists in mondate v1.0.

 The cutmondate work on Date, mondate, and other objects with arguments that are more appropriate for their class.